 This is a spring with a history going back into prehistoric times.
 That there was a supply of water in the area appears to have been known as early as the Neolithic period.
 The first fountain house, however, was built here much later, in 470-460 BC, perhaps by the renowned Athenian politician Kimon.
 It was a simple rectangular construction, with a built-in draw-basin next to the spring.
 The north part had a paved court for collecting rain water from the north slope of the Acropolis.
 Located at the intersection of the Panathenaic Way with the Peripatos, Klepsydra was initially approachable only from outside the Acropolis by way of a stairway leading from the ground level down to the lower level of the spring.

-During the 3rd century A.C., however, a succession of landslides damaged the spring and blocked the entrance, so that the only means of approach was by a stairway that began behind the Agrippa Monument at the Propylaia.
+During the 3rd c.
+AC, however, a succession of landslides damaged the spring and blocked the entrance, so that the only means of approach was by a stairway that began behind the Agrippa Monument at the Propylaia.
 Water was now drawn from a well over which was a vaulted roof.
 Klepsydra continued being used during the Byzantine times and the Frankish domination.

 Farther to the east, Eros and Aphrodite had an open-air sanctuary.
 Evidence for other shrines is provided by numerous rock-cut niches for the dedication and display of offerings to gods whose names we do not know.
 The sacred spots on the slopes of the citadel were connected by an ancient path, called the Peripatos, that circled the Acropolis and intersected the Panathenaic Way at the western approach.
 It is also likely that most (if not all) of the North Slope was within the sacred area at the foot of the Acropolis known as the Pelargikón.